 Some of the minimum penalties include:

-Even after you serve these penalties you will be on probation for three years or longer.
-You may also have to install an interlock device on your car, at your own expense.
+Even after you serve these penalties, you will be on probation for three years or longer.
+You may also have to install an interlock device on your car at your own expense.

 What Happens When You Get a DUI

 The DUI legal process began when you were arrested by the Pasadena Police, the Los Angeles Sheriff or the local California State Police.
 You were most likely processed at the Pasadena Jail.
 You will normally spend only 24 hours or less there before you’re released.

-In California, the DMV is authorized to take away your license just for being charged with DUI—even if you haven’t been proven guilty.
+In California, the DMV is authorized to take away your license just for being charged with DUI, even if you haven’t been proven guilty.
 This is known as Admin “Per Se” Suspension or administrative suspension.
-From the time of your arrest, you have only 10 days to protest against this suspension.
+From the time of your arrest, you have only ten days to protest against this suspension.

-- The arraignment.
 An arraignment is a short hearing before a judge.
-The charges against you are read and you are asked how you plead (Guilty or Not Guilty).
+The charges against you are read, and you are asked how you plead (Guilty or Not Guilty).
 At this point, if all you have is a public defender, they may already be telling you to plead Guilty and beg for leniency.

 They will look for irregularities in your arrest that may indicate your rights were infringed.
 Basically, they look for every hole they can find in the prosecution’s case.
-This may allow them to get you a good outcome without even going to trial, or even to win your case.
+This may allow them to get you a good outcome without even going to trial or even winning your case.

 All of these phases require careful navigation of a complex legal system.
 It is difficult, to the point of nearly impossible, to handle each stage effectively without the benefit of a DUI defense attorney.
 If you do not work out a deal before your court date, you will face trial in the Pasadena Courthouse.

 Beating a DUI

 The best way to beat your DUI charge is to hire a Pasadena DUI lawyer.
-Often, those accused of DUI don’t want to hire a lawyer because they worry it will be too expensive.
-Or, they may think that the evidence against them is too strong, especially if there is a blood alcohol test involved.
+Often, those accused of DUI do not want to hire a lawyer because they worry it will be too expensive.
+They may think the evidence against them is too strong, especially if there is a blood alcohol test involved.

 Finding the Right Pasadena DUI Attorney

 When you provide us with your case information, we will match you with one of these pre-screened attorneys.
 We provide this service completely free of charge.
 Your attorney will then offer you a free case evaluation, where you can learn how winnable they think your case is, what approach they will use and what outcome they think you can expect.

 This evaluation is free and comes with no obligation.

-Don’t let the prosecutor determine your fate.
-Fill out the form to the right or call us at (310) 862-0199 to get your FREE case evaluation today.
+Do not let the prosecutor determine your fate.
+Fill out our convenient contact form to the right or call us to schedule your free consultation today.